Traces and Lost Registration Numbers

 Lost Registration NumbersThe DVLA's rules for the V765 scheme, under which original registration numbers can sometimes be recovered, require that the vehicle be inspected by the club prior to certifying the V765 application.
 Therefore applicants should now initially phone Jo Whitty on 01235 818866 to discuss their particular circumstances.
 Jo Whitty will then consult with the DVLA club officers and advise as to which signatory of the club will be able to assist with the inspection procedure.
 The cost of a V765 application will be £30 for members and £100 for non-members payable to the TR Register.
 In addition, if the vehicle cannot be brought to a signatory or other volunteer for inspection then a charge for travel expenses will be charged at 40p per mile.
 All fees are to be paid prior to the inspection being carried out.
 The TR Register reminds all applicants that there is no guarantee of success.
 Call Jo Whitty on 01235 818866 or email email@example.com.

-Normally, TR2/3/3As can only be traced via the commission number - however, it may be possible to trace a car using the six or seven figure bodyshell number.
-More work is involved, and the cost may therefore be higher.
-TR3Bs can only be traced by Heritage as below, as the club does not have acess to TR3B records.
-TR3B/4/4A/5/6/7/8 owners can only get a trace done via the Archive Department, Heritage Motor Centre, Banbury Road, Gaydon, Warwick, CV35 0BJ.
+Normally TR2/3/3As can only be traced by the commission number; however it may be possible to trace the car using the six or seven figure body number.
+More work is involved and the cost may therefore be higher.
+TR3Bs can only be traced by the British Motor Museum as below.

-The cost is £50 and you must quote the car's year and model, plus the commission number/chassis number.
+The cost is currently about £45 and you must quote the make, model and commission/VIN number.
 You will receive a certificate suitable for framing.
-An on-line order form is also available on the BMIHT website